BWibo/3dcitydb-mkdocs/docs/3dcitydb/db-procedures.md

 ---
-title: Database Procedures
+title: Database procedures
 ---

 The 3D City Database is shipped with a set of stored procedures, which are automatically installed during the setup procedure of the 3D City Database.
 In the PostgreSQL version, functions are written in PL/pgSQL and stored either in their own database schema called `citydb_pkg`.
 Many of these functions and procedures expose certain tasks on the database side to the citydb-tool.
 When calling stored procedures, the `citydb_pkg` schema has not to be specified as prefix since it is put on the database search path during setup.

-## SRS Procedures
+## SRS procedures

 The `citydb_pkg` package provides functions and procedures dealing with the coordinate reference system used for an 3D City Database instance.
 The most essential procedure is `change_schema_srid` to change the reference system for all spatial columns within a database schema.
 If a coordinate transformation is needed because an alternative reference system shall be used, the value `1` should be passed to the procedure as the third parameter.
 If a wrong `SRID` had been chosen by mistake during setup, a coordinate transformation might not be necessary in case the coordinate values of the city objects are already matching the new reference system.
 Thus, the value `0` should be provided to the procedure, which then only changes the spatial metadata to reflect the new reference system.
 It can also be omitted, as `0` is the default value for the procedure.
 Either way, changing the CRS will drop and recreate the spatial index for the affected column.
 Therefore, this operation can take a lot of time depending on the size of the table.

 | Function                                                                                                                                                                                                | Return Type  | Explanation                                               |